madeonawave/htmx-mcp/README.md

 # htmx-mcp

-Chrome DevTools MCP server for debugging htmx applications.
+MCP server for Agentic development and debugging HTMX applications.

 This MCP connects to a Chrome browser (via CDP) and lets you inspect and debug any htmx-powered web page.
 It captures htmx events and exposes an API to query the page.